capstone-engine/capstone/BUILDING.md

 - `ENABLE_ASAN`: Compiles Capstone with the address sanitizer.
 - `ENABLE_COVERAGE`: Generate coverage files.
 - `CAPSTONE_BUILD_LEGACY_TESTS`: Build some legacy integration tests.

+## Building cstest

+`cstest` is build together with Capstone by adding the flag `-DCAPSTONE_BUILD_CSTEST`.

+The build requires `libyaml`.
+It is a fairly common package and should be provided by your package manager.

+_Note:_ Currently `cstest` us only supported on Linux.

+If you run another operation system, please install `cstest_py`.
+See `bindings/python/BUILDING.md` for instructions.